CIS565-Fall-2021/Project1-CUDA-Flocking/README.md

 * Decreasing the block count negatively affected performance.
 As we decrease number of blocks, number of warps increased.
 Blocks can be parallelized by warps within an SM is serialized.
 * The coherent grid structure increased performance.
 The purpose of this step was to parallelize two memory dereferences rather than performing them in serial (like in scattered grid implementation).
 * Checking more cells in my implementation seemed to have negligible effects.
 While increasing the cells a boid must iterate through, other factors such as syncronization and stalling are also affected.

-## Failed Implementations
-In earlier implementations, I made an assumption that an instantiation of a variable would be automatically initialized to a default, known value.
-However, this was not the case.
-As a result numberous false positives were not caught in boolean checks.
-As a result, all boids observed all other boids in the entire space and accepted all position and velocity values, regardless of 'rule1Distance', 'rule2Distance', or 'rule3Distance'.

 ## Notes
 * One late day used.